finbourne/lusid-sdk-csharp-preview/sdk/docs/ConfigurationRecipeApi.md

 ## UpsertConfigurationRecipe

-> UpsertSingleStructuredDataResponse UpsertConfigurationRecipe (string scope, UpsertRecipeRequest structuredData)
+> UpsertSingleStructuredDataResponse UpsertConfigurationRecipe (string scope, UpsertRecipeRequest upsertRecipeRequest)

 [EXPERIMENTAL] Upsert a Configuration Recipe.
 This creates or updates the data in Lusid.